CBPFGMS/cbpfgms.github.io/pbiclc/README.md

 There are seven parameters:

 **`data-title`**: sets the title of the chart.
 If left empty the chart title defaults to *CBPF Contributions*.

+**`data-year`**: defines the year depicted by the data visualisation when the page loads.
+The value has to be a string containing the year with century as a decimal number, such as:

+ `"2018"`

+If the provided value is not a valid number the datavis will default to the current year.

+For the accepted values for the years/periods please refer to the data API.

+This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
+Also, the user can select more than one year.

+**`data-contribution`**: defines the contribution type depicted by the data visualisation when the page loads.
+The value has to be a string.
+Accepted values:

+- `"total"`: shows the total contributions (paid + pledge).
+- `"paid"`: shows only the paid contributions.
+- `"pledge"`: shows only the pledged values.

+If the value is not an accepted value, it defaults to `"total"`.

 **`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
 Accepted values: